MAT1100 Foundation Mathematics

-- demonstrate a sound understanding of a number of mathematical topics that are essential for tertiary studies in science, engineering, surveying and business;
+- Develop and apply recognised processes to solve mathematical problems essential for tertiary studies in science, engineering, surveying and business;

 - interpret and solve a range of authentic problems involving mathematical concepts relevant to this course;

-- effectively communicate the mathematical concepts and arguments contained in this course.
+- effectively communicate the mathematical concepts and arguments contained in this course using appropriate mathematical notation.